microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/cluster_api/cluster_api_osm_extension/_index.md

   * Update the namespaces to be monitored by modifying the configmap provided by the OSM
   * Deploy the apps to the namespaces

-* You can now see that Open Service Mesh & Azure Monitor for containers extensions are now enabled in the extension tab section of the Azure Arc enabled Kubernetes cluster resource in Azure.
+* You can now see that Open Service Mesh & Azure Monitor for containers extensions are now enabled in the extension tab section of the Azure Arc-enabled Kubernetes cluster resource in Azure.

   ![Screenshot extension deployment security tab](./04.png)